-A DU Approve/Eligible MyCommunity Mortgage or LP Accept/Eligible Home Possible Mortgage loan is insurable provided it meets the following underwriting overlays\:
+A DU Approve/Eligible HomeReady Mortgage or LPASM Accept/Eligible Home Possible Mortgage loan is insurable provided it meets the requirements described in Section 2 of the TrueGuide and the following underwriting overlays1:

-- Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Geographic Exclusions: None - A DU Approve/Ineligible or LP Accept/Ineligible Ioan that meets National MI's AUS Plus Overlay requirements is insurable if: - AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4
+- One or more borrowers must have at least one FICO score - Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Geographic Exclusions: None

+A DU Approve/Ineligible or LPASM Accept/Ineligible loan that meets National MI's AUS Plus Overlay requirements is insurable if:

+AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4

-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Primary Purchase or Rate / Term Refinance or Single Family Condo or Co-op Manufactured Hm \$417,000 97%/97% 97%/105% 620 660 Per AUS Approval Construction to Permanent Single Family Condo or Co-op Manufactured Hm \$417,000 95%/105% 620 Per AUS Approval Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit Two Unit 3-4 Units \$533,850 \$533,850 \$625,500 90%/90% 95%/105% 95%/105% 620 660 700 Per AUS Approval Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible
+Occupancy Loan Purpose Property Type 2 Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Primary Residence Purchase or Single Family Condo or Co-op Manufactured Hm \$417,0003 97%/105% 620 Per AUS Approval Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op Manufactured Hm \$625,5004 95%/95% 620 Per AUS Approval Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit Two Unit 3-4 Units \$800,775 4 \$533,850 3 \$625,500 3 85%/95% 95%/105% 95%/105% 620 620 700 Per AUS Approval Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible

-- \ When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - \\ Construction to Permanent excludes condos and co-ops Single-wide manufactured homes must be in GSE approved/eligible developments Minimum 6 months reserves (PITIA) for 3-4 units - \\\ Maximum Amounts for AK and HI are \$625,500 (1 unit), \$800,775 (2 units), and \$850,000 (3-4 units)
+- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics. - Construction to Permanent excludes condos and co-ops Single-wide manufactured homes must be in GSE approved/eligible developments Minimum 6 months reserves (PITIA) for 3-4 units - 3 Maximum Amounts for AK and HI are \$625,500 (1 unit), \$800,775 (2 units), and \$850,000 (3-4 units) - Available only for loan amounts eligible according to Fannie high balance or Freddie super conforming limits Maximum Amounts for AK and HI are \$938,250 (1 unit) and \$1,201,150 (2 units) Refer to the county specific loan limits to determine the maximum amount for a specific area